AdyGCode/SaaS-FED-Notes/session-03/S03-Practice-Exercises-and-Recap.md

 Make sure you have read through the following sections from PHP Tutorial (https://phptutorial.net):

-- **Sections 6 - 8** if not already completed
+- **Sections 1 - 8**
-- **Sections 9 - 14**

 ## Exercises

-Research and explain in your own words the following terms related to software development, software as a service and web application development.
+Research and explain in your own words the following terms from Software Development.

 Remember that you must include a reference for each term using [MyBib](https://mybib.com) to create the reference.

-- CRUD
-- BREAD
+- KISS
-- HTTP
+- WET
-- Session Management
+- DRY
-- Stateless Programming
+- YAGNI

 # External Coursework

-Continue your study of your selected PHP tutorial/course.
+Work on one of the external PHP courses.